atharvnaik07/OIBSIP_Tribute-page/README.md

 ## Contents

-The tribute page includes the following sections:
+The tribute page includes the following content

 1. **Introduction:** Provides a brief overview of Tony Stark's background and his transformation into Iron Man.
 2. **Early Life and Career:** Explores Tony Stark's early life, his genius-level intellect, and his role as the CEO of Stark Industries.